yext/search-headless-react/README.md

 ## Getting Started - `SearchHeadlessProvider`

-Search Headless React includes an `<SearchHeadlessProvider />` component, which instantiates an AnswersHeadless instance and makes it available to the rest of your app.
+Search Headless React includes an `<SearchHeadlessProvider />` component, which instantiates an SearchHeadless instance and makes it available to the rest of your app.

 ```tsx
 import { SearchHeadlessProvider } from '@yext/search-headless-react';